wp-plugins/gravityforms-html5-placeholders/readme.txt

 4. Editing an International Address Field

 == Changelog ==

+= 2.7 =
+* Added support for Product and Quantity pricing fields
+* Added support for Tags and Custom Field post fields
+* Fixed Html Escaped all labels on processing
+* Various code optimizations and cleanup

 = 2.6 =
 * Fixed scripts not loading when Gravity Forms no-conflict mode was enabled